 The Computing Community Consortium (CCC) is charged with catalyzing and empowering the U.S. computing research community to articulate and advance major research directions for the field.
-To do so, the CCC needs truly visionary leaders—people with great ideas, sound judgment, and the willingness to work hard to see things to completion.
-Please help the computing community by nominating such people for its Council.
+To do so, the CCC needs truly visionary leaders — people with great ideas, sound judgment, and the willingness to work hard to see things to completion.
+Please help the computing community by nominating such people for the Council.

-Established in 2006 through a cooperative agreement between the U.S. National Science Foundation (NSF) and the Computing Research Association (CRA), and representing more than 220 North American academic departments, industrial research labs, and professional societies with computing research interests, the CCC provides a voice for the national computing research community, and facilitates the development of a bold, multi-themed vision for computing research, and communicates that vision to a wide range of major stakeholders.
+Established in 2006 through a cooperative agreement between the U.S. National Science Foundation (NSF) and the Computing Research Association (CRA) — representing over 220 North American academic departments, industrial research labs, and professional societies with computing research interests, the CCC provides a voice for the national computing research community, and facilitates the development of a bold, multi-themed vision for computing research, and communicates that vision to a wide range of major stakeholders.

-The CCC’s Nominating Subcommittee invites nominations, including self-nominations, for members yearly.
-A new call is issued each December.
+The CCC’s Nominating Subcommittee invites nominations (including self-nominations) for members yearly.
+A new call will be issued each December.

-Please send nominations, together with the below requested information, to firstname.lastname@example.org by 11:59 p.m.
-EST on Friday, February 5, 2016.
+Please send nominations, together with the information below, to firstname.lastname@example.org by 11:59pm EST on Friday, February 5, 2016.
 The subcommittee’s recommendations will serve as input to CRA and NSF, who will make the final selection.
 Please include:

 - A statement from the nominee of less than one page, supporting his or her nomination by describing his or her ideas for, and commitment to, advancing the work of the CCC in encouraging new research directions, engaging broader communities, and finding wider funding sources.